 Given Ireland’s close proximity to the UK and Europe, it’s not uncommon for non-doms from surrounding countries to open an Irish bank account as a non-resident.
 If you have “non-dom” status, you’re usually only taxed on funds remitted to your country and foreign-sourced income and investments are usually exempt from tax.
 For this reason, Ireland can offer an interesting EU banking option while keeping foreign-sourced income in a stable banking jurisdiction.

 Inherited from the UK, the Irish non-dom-scheme is lesser-known and relatively off the radar for most people.
-In 2019, over 7,000 individuals Irish non-doms were registered in the country, benefiting from the tax incentives offered by the program.
+In 2019, over 7,000 individual Irish non-doms were registered in the country.
+These folks benefit from the tax incentives offered by the program.
 That number is growing.
 However, remitting income to Ireland (and an Irish bank account) as a non-dom triggers taxes.
 So many Irish non-doms choose to open an Irish bank account as a non-resident before obtaining non-dom status.

 US LLCs, UK LLPs, and Canadian LPs (and EPCs) are popular structures amongst entrepreneurs and digital nomads with online businesses.
 They’re especially beneficial for individuals who have tax residency in a territorial tax country, as they can often be operated tax-free with the right setup in place.
 The Irish LP, or an Irish Limited Partnership, is a similar structure.
 It’s basically the more expensive, more complicated older sister of the structures mentioned above.
 So, similar to having a US bank account for a US LLC or a UK bank account for a UK LLP, an Irish LP may want to open an Irish bank account as a non-resident to support business operations outside of the country.